 - Is your dog comfortable interacting with the sitter?

-By far the most common source of vacation pet care, a good boarding facility is a perfectly acceptable option while you’re away.
+By far the most common source of vacation pet care is a boarding facility, which is a perfectly acceptable option while you’re away.
 Some boarding kennels even resemble luxurious spas, complete with private rooms and massages.

 Conversely, there are issues that reputable kennels will take up with you.
 Is your dog up to date on all shots?
-Kennels usually require all boarders to be inoculated against kennel cough, a highly contagious illness.
+Has your dog been sneezing or coughing?
+Kennels usually require all boarders to be vaccinated for kennel cough, a highly contagious illness.